MonoOni/binarydist/README.md

 * Exceptions in class constructors that would throw `TypeInitializationException` can crash the runtime.
 This is being investigated.
+(A patch has been created, but due to problems with Linux, may not be integrated into upstream sources yet.)

+* mkbundle will not function.

-* The Ahead of Time compiler and bundling have not been tested, and likely do not function due to binary format differences in AIX/PASE.
+* The Ahead of Time compiler will not function, due to not understanding the AIX binary format.

 ## Installation instructions